Brief History of Letterkenny

 In Letterkenny the two railways had their own Station with sliding connection on the site of the current Bus Station.
 They were known to have worked each others lines and during the emergency used each others workshops for repairs.
 The Letterkenny - Strabane line finally closed on the 31st of December 1959.
 The company continued to operate road transport and its bus and lorry services passed onto Bus Eireann on the 1st of January 1971.

-It was called the Oldtown Station House, it was bought by the Gallagher family in 1953 four years after the last train passed through.
-It became their home and was lived in up until 2004 at which point it was demolished to develop the Hotel.
+The Station House Hotel is also built on the grounds of where the Oldtown Station House once stood.
+It was bought by the Gallagher family in 1953 four years after the last train passed through.
+It became their home and was lived in up until 2001 at which point is was demolished and developed into a wonderful hotel that boasts 81 spacious bedrooms, each decorated to a very high standard, the Depot bar and Restaurant, and Conference and Banqueting facilities.

 Conwal derives its name from the Irish Cong-Bhaile, which means a habitation, mostly ecclesiastical.
 It is located west of Letterkenny on the road to Glenties.
 Conwal was founded by St. Fiachra, who died around 600AD.
 This ecclesiastical site was first mentioned in the Annals of Ulster for 915AD.
 The Church stands in ruins today but the graveyard is still in use.
 One of the finest grave slabs is that of Godfrey O'Donnell dating to 13th Century.
 Conwal Old Church was described in 1622 as being in ruins.
 It is 17.5m by 6.5m internally.
 Fragments of Romanesque stonework and a fine collection of cross slabs survive.